 In addition, the following secondary offering transactions, among others, are exempted from the requirements for public offering:

-(ii) sale of securities listed in Japan between securities firms or professional investors (eg, block trade);
+- sale of securities listed in Japan between securities firms or professional investors under certain conditions (eg, block trade);

 Further, for a public offering, with a total value of less than ¥100 million (the value of the offering of the same type of securities made within one year before the existing offering must be aggregated for the calculation of such total value of the offering), no SRS needs to be filed.
 Instead, a simplified form of securities notification must be filed before the commencement of the offering (there is no waiting period for such procedure).

 Under the 2010 FIEL amendment, for a secondary offering by securities firms of securities issued abroad or issued in Japan but with respect to which no solicitations were made in Japan (foreign securities), no SRS needs to be filed even if such offering does not constitute a private placement, if the following conditions (foreign securities secondary offering), among other conditions, are met: